Saturday, October 2, 2021

 2021 Sep 26, Day Trip to Huntsville Botanical Gardens Huntsville, Alabama

-Arrived at 11 AM just as the gardens were opening.
-My first stop was the Purdy Butterfly Gardens where I saw several Gulf Fritillary Butterflies, red-spotted Admiral butterflies, Zebra Long-wing butterflies, monarch butterflies, great southern white butterflies, the white peacock butterflies, and the common buckeye butterflies.
-I spotted several Blue Jays and heard a woodpecker but never saw it.
-I also heard several other species of birds and saw a snake as I was coming out of the wooded area.
-I walked through the vegetable garden where I saw just a few including one big orange pumpkin and a few vines with fruit dangling on them.
+Arrived at 11 A.M., just as the gardens were opening.
+My first stop was the Purdy Butterfly Gardens, where I saw several Gulf Fritillary Butterflies, red-spotted Admiral butterflies, Zebra Long-wing butterflies, monarch butterflies, great southern white butterflies, the white peacock butterflies, and the common buckeye butterflies.
+I spotted several Blue Jays and heard a woodpecker, but never saw it.
+I also heard several other species of birds and saw a snake as I was exiting the wooded area.
+I walked through the vegetable garden, where I saw just a few plants, including one large orange pumpkin and a few vines with fruit dangling from them.

 I saw the fruit of Japanese Persimmons hanging on the trees.
 On the tree next to them was a thorny tree with Trifoliate orange fruit hanging on it.
-I also saw lying on the ground an osage orange, so you can see there was plenty of fruit for the animals.
+I also saw an Osage orange lying on the ground, so you can see that there was plenty of fruit for the animals.
 I spotted a praying mantis on a small limb.
 I saw several turtles swimming and lying along the bank of the pond.

-I saw pink and purple blooming asters and mums of purple.
+I saw pink and purple blooming asters and mums, all in shades of purple.
 I even spotted a pink rose.
 I spotted a gray heron and several turtles lying on the bank near the butterfly house.
-Uncaged: Birds, Nature & You along with Night Blooms still fill the gardens.
+Uncaged: Birds, Nature & You, along with Night Blooms, still fill the gardens.

-Mr. Morgan, Bill the birdwatcher, Johnny Apple Seed and Demeter, Find Your Space, South Huntsville Sam, Auntie Smile, Miss Mary, La Ofrenda, Rosie the Refunder, Discovery Daisy, Lady Golfer, Noah, Cedrick Crow pin, Meets the Adams Family, Tiger, and Crow, & Voting Violet.
+Mr. Morgan, Bill the birdwatcher, Johnny Apple Seed, and Demeter, Find Your Space, South Huntsville Sam, Auntie Smile, Miss Mary, La Ofrenda, Rosie the Refunder, Discovery Daisy, Lady Golfer, Noah, Cedrick Crow pin, Meets the Adams Family, Tiger, and Crow, & Voting Violet.
 I saw several people in line to go into the park as I was leaving.
-I spotted a lady with a Nikon camera so, I walked up to her and told her where I had seen the heron and all the butterflies that were not inside the Purdy Butterfly House.
-She asked me about my camera and I said I had been taking pictures for many years.
+I spotted a lady with a Nikon camera, so I walked up to her and told her where I had seen the heron and all the butterflies that were not inside the Purdy Butterfly House.
+She asked me about my camera, and I said I had been taking pictures for many years.
 She said she had just started with her new camera.
-It started out a cool morning by afternoon it was hot.
-I walked back to the car ate the bowl of nuts and the diet Sprite that I had brought and rested a few minutes before starting the hour-and-a-half drive home.
-That morning I had stopped at Wheeler Dam to see the waterfowl.
-There were several people fishing and more coming to fish.
-I asked a young man about the waterfowl and he said there were a few but a couple of days back they were more than he had ever seen there.
-I guess I miss them.
+It started out a cool morning by afternoon, it was hot.
+I walked back to the car, ate the bowl of nuts and the diet Sprite that I had brought, and rested for a few minutes before starting the hour-and-a-half drive home.
+That morning, I had stopped at Wheeler Dam to see the waterfowl.
+Several people were fishing, and more were arriving to fish.
+I asked a young man about the waterfowl, and he said there were a few, but a couple of days ago, they were more numerous than he had ever seen before.
+I miss them.
 I did get a couple of shots of a heron catching a fish.

 Wednesday, June 2, 2021